uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 1.0.5
+## What's new in 1.0.6

-URI Modern 1.0.5 is a bug fix release.
+URI Modern 1.0.6 is a bug fix release.

-* Shortens the default breadcrumb prepend to "URI"
+* Fixes an issue that prevented clicking on interactive elements in Stages

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/117/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/120/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?